 The SOAS tree leaves

-The ten leaves that make up the SOAS tree were chosen to be representative of our regions of expertise, and for their interesting shapes.
+The ten leaves that make up the SOAS tree were chosen in 2012 to be representative of our regions of expertise, and for their interesting shapes.
 They are from a variety of habitats and environments and were selected in consultation with academics and regional specialists across the School.
 Botanists at the Royal Botanic Gardens, Kew have verified the accuracy of the leaf drawings and descriptions.

 English Oak (Quercus robur)